mitre/hipcheck/site/content/docs/rfds/0011-lock-file-target.md

 will be slow to analyze them all in serial.
 The `salsa` crate we use for memoization does not support asynchronous functions, however we likely don't want memoziation to be shared between targets in the first place.
-Therefore, we could imagine a design where we create a pool of `tokio::Task` objects that each get a separate target-less (see above) `Session` object on initialization, then make synchronous calls to their own memoized `query()` function, with the different tasks' output finally aggregating into a `HashMap<Target, Report>`.
+Therefore, we could imagine a design where we create a pool of threads or `tokio::Task` objects that each get a separate target-less (see above) `Session` object on initialization, then make synchronous calls to their own memoized `query()` function, with the different tasks' output finally aggregating into a `HashMap<(Target, Policy), Report>`.
 If we create a pool of tasks smaller than the number of targets, the existing session in a task that gets a new target must first clear its memoziation cache.

 As an alternative to intra-process parallelization with async code, we could spawn Hipcheck subprocesses that each communicate with their own copies of the